 ", namely the role of propaganda in stimulating public demand for government intervention

 .
-That's a critical distinction from the prevailing myth of what propaganda seeks to achieve.
+That distinction is vital, given the prevailing view of what propaganda seeks to achieve.

 when matters of policy or statecraft

-are debated.
-However, poltical expedience can work wonders if public demand is engineered so as to provoke calls for action that government had already planned.
+can work wonders if public demand is engineered, provoking calls for those actions government had already planned.
 On that front, skillful use of sympathetic media

 , off-the-record sources, anonymous leaks, funded think tank

 research and strategic opinion polling can be crucial.
 That is the real power of propaganda.
 Or as Ellul puts it:

 Democracy is based on the concept that man is rational and capable of seeing clearly ... this is a highly doubtful proposition ...
 Public opinion is so variable and fluctuating that government could never base a course of action on it ...
 Only one solution is possible: as the government cannot follow opinion, opinion must follow the government.
 The democratic State, precisely because it believes in the expression of public opinion and does not gag it, must shape and channel that public opinion if it wants to be realistic."
 (124-125)

 The logic of this diagnosis, once established, leads to a succession of other unpalatable truths about democratic process: that the 'will of the people' and 'consent of the governed' is largely planned (p.
 132); that education and media services offer up propaganda en masse, even if it has a generally humanist